 If the transaction pacing is bigger than the required for the diagram aggregation, then we generate the following diagram on virtual users (VU):

-To generate a graph without zig-zags, we can group the data by bigger time intervals, e.g. by 30 seconds.
-There is also another approach: to store the VU values more often, at the same time saving the business-operation not for every script execution.
+To generate a graph without zig-zags, we can group the data by bigger time intervals, e.g., by 30 seconds.
+There is also another approach: to store the VU values more often while saving the business operation for not every script execution.

 Iteration Number